Uri Geller’s Column in the Mirror1a

 Do you have 3D imagination?

 Limber up with a workout inspired by the brilliant inventor Nikola Tesla.
-Everyone owes a huge debt to Tesla, who uridied in poverty.
+Everyone owes a huge debt to Tesla, who died in poverty.
 He developed alternating current, the AC electricity which nables us to transmit power for long distances.

 Victorian physicists said it couldn’t be done.
 Edison, who invented the light bulb, thought we would always be limited to short-range direct current.
 Tesla believed it was possible, and he ‘built’ the machine to prove it – right inside his head.